Steve House (climber): Alpine climbing

-He is vocal in his support of "alpine style" climbs, which involve travelling quickly with little gear, and leaving no gear on the mountain.
+He is vocal in his support of "alpine style" climbs, which involve moving quickly with little equipment and leaving no gear on the mountain.
 When, in 2004, the Russian team won the 14th Piolet d'Or for their ascent of the north face of Jannu, he criticized the team for using months to climb the face while setting up fixed ropes, and for leaving 77 ropes and multiple camps behind on the mountain.